Reasons #1672, 1673, 1674, 1675, and 1676

 Yep; more reasons I love homeschooling.

-This entry was posted on Saturday, August 18th, 2007 at 10:56 pm and is filed under Brave Writer Philosophy, Family Notes, General, Studying Lit.
+This entry is filed under Brave Writer Philosophy, Family Notes, General, Literature.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.